-MSS 1.
-To be eligible for admission to the courses leading to the degree of Master of Social Sciences, candidates

-- (a) shall comply with the General Regulations and the Regulations for Taught Postgraduate Curricula; - (b) shall hold - (i) a Bachelor's degree of this University; or - (ii) another qualification of equivalent standard from this University or from another University or comparable institution accepted for this purpose; - (c) for a candidate who is seeking admission on the basis of a qualification from a university or comparable institution outside Hong Kong of which the language of teaching and/or examination is not English, shall satisfy the University English language requirement applicable to higher degrees as prescribed under General Regulation G2(b); - (d) shall satisfy any other admission requirements which may be specified for individual fields of study in the regulations below; and - (e) shall satisfy the examiners in a qualifying examination if required.

-MSS 1.1 To be eligible for admission to the courses leading to the degree of Master of Social Sciences in the fields of Behavioral Health, Counselling, Gerontology, Mental Health, Social Service Management and Social Work, candidates shall preferably have had a minimum of two years of post-qualification experience in the relevant fields, in addition to the requirements set out in Regulation MSS 1.

-MSS 1.2 To be eligible for admission to the courses leading to the degree of Master of Social Sciences in the field of Clinical Psychology, candidates

-- (a) shall hold a Bachelor's degree with a major in Psychology, or a recognized equivalent qualification; and - (b) shall have had an empirical research dissertation completed in the Bachelor's degree programme or another equivalent programme in psychology

-MSS 1.3 To be eligible for admission to the courses leading to the degree of Master of Social Sciences in the field of Criminology, candidates
+- MSS 1.
+To be eligible for admission to the courses leading to the degree of Master of Social Sciences, candidates - (a) shall comply with the General Regulations and the Regulations for Taught Postgraduate Curricula; - (b) shall hold - (i) a Bachelor's degree of this University; or - (ii) another qualification of equivalent standard from this University or from another University or comparable institution accepted for this purpose; - (c) for a candidate who is seeking admission on the basis of a qualification from a university or comparable institution outside Hong Kong of which the language of teaching and/or examination is not English, shall satisfy the University English language requirement applicable to higher degrees as prescribed under General Regulation G2(b); - (d) shall satisfy any other admission requirements which may be specified for individual fields of study in the regulations below; and - (e) shall satisfy the examiners in a qualifying examination if required. - MSS 1.1 To be eligible for admission to the courses leading to the degree of Master of Social Sciences in the fields of Behavioral Health, Counselling, Gerontology, Mental Health, Social Service Management and Social Work, candidates shall preferably have had a minimum of two years of post-qualification experience in the relevant fields, in addition to the requirements set out in Regulation MSS 1. - MSS 1.2 To be eligible for admission to the courses leading to the degree of Master of Social Sciences in the field of Clinical Psychology, candidates - (a) shall hold a Bachelor's degree with a major in Psychology, or a recognized equivalent qualification; and - (b) shall have had an empirical research dissertation completed in the Bachelor's degree programme or another equivalent programme in psychology - in addition to the requirements set out in Regulation MSS 1. - MSS 1.3 To be eligible for admission to the courses leading to the degree of Master of Social Sciences in the field of Criminology, candidates in addition to the requirements set out in Regulation MSS 1.

-- (a) shall hold a Bachelor's degree with honours preferably with a major in the social sciences or humanities discipline; or - (b) shall preferably have working experience in the criminal justice system, social welfare agencies, or in other work with offenders,
+- (a) shall hold a Bachelor's degree preferably with a major in the social sciences or humanities discipline; or - (b) shall preferably have working experience in the criminal justice system, social welfare agencies, or in other work with offenders,